janschzz/Clustering-Approach-to-CPA-Thesis/README.md

 ## Files Overview

-### 1. SemJET (Jupyter Notebook)
+### 1. SemJET
-This folder contains two Jupyter Notebook for the baseline algorithm and the SemJET algorithm.
+This folder contains two Jupyter Notebooks for the baseline algorithm and the SemJET algorithm.
 The following steps will guide you to execute the algorithms:

 - **Running the Algorithms:** To execute either the baseline or SemJET algorithm, run all the cells from the beginning up to and including the cell marked with `# Execute here`.
 Execution of this cell will start the chosen algorithm.
 - **Dependencies:** Please note that the execution may require specific Python packages.
 If you encounter any missing dependencies, kindly install them using your preferred package manager (e.g., pip, conda).